tabs-not-spaces/powers-hell-blog/_posts/2018-09-04-getting-your-aad-tenant-id-without-authentication.md

 id: 133
 title: Getting your AAD Tenant Id without authentication!
 date: 2018-09-04T06:35:23+10:00
-excerpt: 'I've been doing some work with silent configuration of OneDrive & I needed my tenant Id without having to log in to the tenant - can PowerShell help??'
+excerpt: I've been doing some work with silent configuration of OneDrive & I needed my tenant Id without having to log in to the tenant - can PowerShell help??
 author: Ben
 layout: post
 guid: http://powers-hell.com/?p=133